1. Examining Satellite Images

 Part 1:

-HINT: if the colours on your layout look darker than your map, try “Esri” for Stretch type.
+HINT: If the colours on your layout look darker than your map, try “Esri” for Stretch type.

 Export your map as a PDF.